On Becky, M.I.A.,and the Problem of that “Good Hair”

 The album addresses infidelity, including a reference in the song “Sorry” to a woman Beyonce calls “Becky with the good hair.”
 Becky widely rumored to be fashion designer Rachel Roy.
 Rachel Roy is a mixed-race Dutch and Indian woman who was once married to music producer Damon Dash with whom she has two daughters.
 Let’s side-step the question of whether Rachel Roy is indeed Becky, and whether or not she had an affair with Jay-Z. Those are questions best left to those directly involved, and to the wine-induced gossiping that the rest of us will be doing forever.
 In fact, given the trajectory of the album, if it is indeed biographical — Beyonce and Jay are working through the challenges in their marriage and making good progress.
 So, let’s keep it moving.

 What to make of the matter of “good hair?”
-Beyonce spits the words at the the end of “Sorry” – full of anger and some resignation, perhaps.
+Beyonce spits the words at the end of “Sorry” – full of anger and some resignation, perhaps.
 Just a few hours later, when Rachel Roy would (foolishly) post “good hair, don’t care,” the first thing I thought of was colonization.
 How many of us, here I’m thinking of the South Asian women that are my family and friends, are told, before we know much else about ourselves, whether we have good or bad hair?
 The straighter, the better.
 The silkier or lighter in color, the more beautiful.
-Couple that with the deep-seated colorism and the fact that Fair ’n Lovely skin whitening cream is sold on every street corner and bazaar in India, and you’ve got a recipe of beauty standards that are pervasive, impossible to achieve and so dangerous.
+This obsession with external standards isn’t just limited to physical appearance but extends to other aspects of life as well.
+For example, in the world of gaming, there’s a constant search for the newest online casinos, where players are drawn to the allure of novelty and the promise of something better.
+Couple that with the deep-seated colorism and the fact that Fair ’n Lovely skin whitening cream is sold on every street corner and bazaar in India, and you’ve got a recipe of beauty standards that are pervasive, impossible to achieve, and so dangerous.
 Proximity to whiteness is beauty and power, proximity to blackness is detested.

 In Lemonade, Beyonce reclaims some of that conversation about beauty.
 Interestingly, some of the comments on Roy’s instagram be sure to point out how Roy’s hair “isn’t even that good” and “that the real Becky” is the blonde woman in the photo with Roy.
 Hoo boy, this stuff runs deep.
 Now, I’m mostly here for the stanning, in particular the copious amount of lemon emojis and the fierce protection of a Black feminist idol, but let’s note the contradiction.
 The fact that THIS is the story so many are telling after witnessing a piece of art that upends our idea of what a pop icon can do?
 Beyonce’s work in Lemonade seeks a radical redefinition of beauty, and power, that centers Black women.
 Does it succeed?
 Let’s have that conversation.
 The fact that so much of the media (notably, most of these pieces are not the ones written by Black women) is fomenting a rivalry, and dwelling on the rumored infidelity, should tell you something about the power of these racist narratives.